-- DIAG Diagonal scaling; each entry of the input vector is multiplied by the reciprocal of the sum of the absolute values of the coefficients in the corresponding row of matrix A; - BJAC Precondition by a factorization or an approximante inverse of the blockdiagonal of matrix A, where block boundaries are determined by the data allocation boundaries for each process; requires no communication.
-See also Table-21.
+- DIAG Diagonal scaling; each entry of the input vector is multiplied by the reciprocal of the sum of the absolute values of the coefficients in the corresponding row of matrix A; - BJAC Precondition by a factorization of the block-diagonal of matrix A, where block boundaries are determined by the data allocation boundaries for each process; requires no communication.
+Only the incomplete factorization ILU(0) is currently implemented.